CumulusNetworks/docs/content/cumulus-netq-33/Verify-Network-Connectivity/_index.md

 5. Enter a **VRF** interface if you are using anything other than the default VRF.

-6. Select a time frame under **Schedule** to specify how often you want to run the trace.
+6. Select a timeframe under **Schedule** to specify how often you want to run the trace.

     {{<figure src="/images/netq/schedule-frequency-selection-222.png" width="300">}}